-Our authorized capital stock includes Common Stock, par value \$.01 per share, and Class A Common Stock, par value \$.01 per share.
-The rights of the holders of Class A Common Stock and the holders of the Common Stock are identical, except that the holders of Class A Common Stock are entitled to one-tenth of a vote for each share of Class A Common Stock while the Common Stock entitles its holders to one vote per share.
-Immediately after this offering, the outstanding shares of Class A Common Stock will represent approximately 8.8% of the combined voting power of the outstanding shares of both classes of common stock.
+Our authorized capital stock includes common stock, par value \$.01 per share, and Class A common stock, par value \$.01 per share.
+The rights of the holders of Class A common stock and the holders of the common stock are identical, except that the holders of Class A common stock are entitled to one-tenth of a vote for each share of Class A common stock while the common stock entitles its holders to one vote per share.
+Immediately after this offering, the outstanding shares of Class A common stock will represent approximately 8.5% of the combined voting power of the outstanding shares of both classes of common stock.

-Our Class A Common Stock trades on the American Stock Exchange under the symbol "HEI.A."
-On January 13, 1999, the last sale price of the Class A Common Stock as reported on the American Stock Exchange was \$21 1/8 per share.
+Our Class A common stock trades on the American Stock Exchange under the symbol "HEI.A."
+On January 20, 1999, the last sale price of the Class A common stock as reported on the American Stock Exchange was \$21 per share.
+The common stock and the Class A common stock have been approved for listing on the New York Stock Exchange under the symbols "HEI" and "HEI.A," respectively.
+Shortly before consummation of the offering, the common stock and the Class A common stock will be traded solely on the New York Stock Exchange and will be delisted from the American Stock Exchange.